TPGNN: Learning High-order Information in Dynamic Graphs via Temporal Propagation: Introduction

 \section{Introduction}

-Graph serves as a fundamental abstraction for modeling complex systems by treating elements as nodes and interactions as edges.
-Mining and discovering knowledge from graphs via learning network representations has received substantial research attention in various areas, including recommender systems \cite{fan2021continuous}, drug discovering \cite{gilmer2017neural}, traffic prediction \cite{lan2022dstagnn}.
-As one of the most influential techniques in graph mining, graph neural networks (GNNs) \cite{kipf2016semi,hamilton2017inductive,velivckovic2017graph} provide a powerful capacity to jointly model graph topology and semantics, achieving state-of-the-art (SOTA) performance in various downstream tasks, e.g., node classification, node clustering, link prediction.
+Graph serves a fundamental tool for modeling complex systems, representing elements as nodes and their interactions as edges.
+The task of learning network representations to mine knowledge and discover patterns from graphs has attracted significant research attention across diverse domains, including recommender systems \cite{fan2021continuous}, drug discovery \cite{gilmer2017neural}, traffic prediction \cite{lan2022dstagnn}, and academic networks \cite{wang2022heterogeneous,wang2023sr}.
+Graph neural networks (GNNs) \cite{kipf2016semi,hamilton2017inductive,velivckovic2017graph} are one of the most influential techniques in graph mining, providing a powerful capacity to jointly model both graph topology and semantics.
+GNNs have achieved state-of-the-art (SOTA) performance in various downstream tasks, such as node classification, node clustering, and link prediction.

-To model the dynamics nature in real-world networks, lots of research \cite{xu2020inductive,rossi2020temporal,wang2020inductive} concentrates on dynamic graphs where each edge is associated with a timestamp.
+To model the dynamic nature of real-world networks, a significant amount of research has focused on dynamic graphs where each edge is associated with a timestamp \cite{xu2020inductive,rossi2020temporal,wang2020inductive}.
 For example, in recommender systems, users and items can appear or disappear over time, and attributes on them may also vary across different timestamps.
-An intuitive approach to represent dynamic graphs is so-called continuous-time dynamic graph (CTDG) where a graph is represented as chronologically arranged edges.
-Existing algorithms \cite{kumar2019predicting,rossi2020temporal} propose to perform temporal subgraph-aggregation to model the dynamics preserved in CTDG.
-However, in order to speed up the training and inference in downstream tasks, these algorithms only aggregate messages from low-order neighbors (e.g., 1-hop or 2-hop), failing to capture the knowledge preserved on high-order neighborhoods.
-Thus, they inevitably fall into sub-optimality.
+One intuitive approach to represent dynamic graphs is the continuous-time dynamic graph (CTDG) model, where a graph is represented as chronologically arranged edges.
+Existing algorithms \cite{kumar2019predicting,rossi2020temporal} propose temporal subgraph-aggregation methods to model the dynamics preserved in CTDG.
+However, to speed up training and inference in downstream tasks, these algorithms only aggregate messages from low-order neighbors (e.g., 1-hop or 2-hop), which fails to capture the knowledge preserved in high-order neighborhoods.
+Consequently, they inevitably fall short of achieving optimal performance.